Xadeck/flags/README.md

 };
 ```

-The string must not be empty, must start with a `-` and not be `--`.
-This is
+The string must not be empty, must start with a `-` and not be the exact string
-enforced at compile-time with a static assert.
-The name of the field does not
+`--`.
+This is enforced at compile-time with a static assert.
+The name of the
-need to match the flag, so you can use a descriptive variable name, and a short
+field does not need to match the flag, so you can use a descriptive variable
-flag name.
+name, and a short flag name.

 ```c++
 struct Flags : xdk::Flags<Flags> {